Anarion-zuo/MIT-6.824/src/raft/note.md

 The correct way of doing this is to check a follower's state when sending AppendEntries to it, and send InstallSnapshot instead if the follower lags behind the current compacted log of the leader.
 It works for this test.

 Be careful to pass correct parameters when calling functions whose params are adjacent and with the same type.
 Do not pass index to term, or vise versa.

+Raft must send snapshot to service if a snapshot of the service is created last time the service runned.
+This would be the first message to the service even before raft actually starts follower thus candidate routines.
+The service can handle the message at its own pace, but most likely in its initialization process.

 All Commands should be interpreted as int, though whether this limits the range of application is unknown.